 New Immigration Policy Aims To Limit Family Separation

-PHOENIX Federal authorities announced a new policy Monday to help some families stay together during the immigration process.
+Federal authorities announced a new policy Monday to help some families stay together during the immigration process.

 The change addresses the fact that some undocumented immigrants who marry U.S. citizens, or have parents or children who are U.S. citizens, face a dilemma when it comes to legalizing their own status.